bencodezen/vue-enterprise-boilerplate/docs/development.md

 # Generate a new utility function with adjacent unit test
 yarn new util

-# Generate a new end-to-end spec
+# Generate a new end-to-end test
 yarn new e2e
 ```

-Update existing or create new generators in the `_templates` folder, with help from the [Hygen docs](http://www.hygen.io/).
+Update existing or create new generators in the `generators` folder, with help from the [Hygen docs](http://www.hygen.io/).

 ## Aliases